awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-ami.md

-# Tutorial: Configure SSL/TLS on Amazon Linux<a name="SSL-on-amazon-linux-ami"></a>
+# Tutorial: Configure SSL/TLS with the Amazon Linux AMI<a name="SSL-on-amazon-linux-ami"></a>

 Secure Sockets Layer/Transport Layer Security \(SSL/TLS\) creates an encrypted channel between a web server and web client that protects data in transit from being eavesdropped on\.
 This tutorial explains how to add support manually for SSL/TLS on an EC2 instance with the Amazon Linux AMI and Apache web server\.
-If you plan to offer commercial\-grade services, the [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/), which is not discussed here, is a good option\.
+This tutorial assumes that you are not using a load balancer\.
+If you are using Elastic Load Balancing, you can choose to configure SSL offload on the load balancer, using a certificate from [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) instead\.

 For historical reasons, web encryption is often referred to simply as SSL\.
 While web browsers still support SSL, its successor protocol TLS is less vulnerable to attack\.
 The Amazon Linux AMI disables server\-side support all versions of SSL by default\.
 [Security standards bodies](https://www.ssl.com/article/deprecating-early-tls/) consider TLS 1\.0 to be unsafe, and both TLS 1\.0 and TLS 1\.1 are on track to be formally [deprecated](https://tools.ietf.org/html/draft-ietf-tls-oldversions-deprecate-03) by the IETF\.
 This tutorial contains guidance based exclusively on enabling TLS 1\.2\. \(A newer TLS 1\.3 protocol exists in draft form, but is not supported on Amazon Linux\.\) For more information about the updated encryption standards, see [RFC 7568](https://tools.ietf.org/html/rfc7568) and [RFC 8446](https://tools.ietf.org/html/rfc8446)\.

 This tutorial refers to modern web encryption simply as TLS\.

 **Important**
 These procedures are intended for use with the Amazon Linux AMI\.
 If you are trying to set up a LAMP web server on an instance with a different distribution, some procedures in this tutorial might not work for you\.
-For information about LAMP web servers on Ubuntu, see the Ubuntu community documentation [ApacheMySQLPHP](https://help.ubuntu.com/community/ApacheMySQLPHP)\.
-For information about Red Hat Enterprise Linux, see the Customer Portal documentation [Web Servers](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/System_Administrators_Guide/ch-Web_Servers.html)\.
+For Amazon Linux 2, see [Tutorial: Configure SSL/TLS on Amazon Linux 2](SSL-on-amazon-linux-2.md)\.
+For Ubuntu, see the following Ubuntu community documentation: [ApacheMySQLPHP](https://help.ubuntu.com/community/ApacheMySQLPHP)\.
+For Red Hat Enterprise Linux, see the following in the Customer Portal: [Web Servers](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/System_Administrators_Guide/ch-Web_Servers.html)\.
+For other distributions, see their specific documentation\.

 **Topics**
 + [Prerequisites](#ssl-prereq-alami)